Marietta Blau: Biography

-From 1919 to 1923, Blau held several positions in industrial and University research institutions in Austria and Germany; in 1921, she moved to Berlin to work at a manufacturer of x-ray tubes, a position she left in order to become an assistant at the Institute for Medical Physics at the University of Frankfurt am Main.
-From 1923 on, she worked as an unpaid scientist at the Institute for Radium Research of the Austrian Academy of Sciences in Vienna.
-A stipend by the Austrian Association of University Women made it possible for her to do research also in Göttingen and Paris (1932/1933).
+From 1919 to 1923, Blau held several positions in industrial and University research institutions in Austria and Germany; in 1921, she moved to Berlin to work at a manufacturer of x-ray tubes, a position she left to become an assistant at the Institute for Medical Physics at the University of Frankfurt am Main.
+From 1923 on, she worked as an unpaid scientist at the Institut für Radiumforschung of the ÖAW in Vienna.
+A stipend by the Austrian Association of University Women made it possible for her to do research also in Göttingen and Paris (1932/1933) at the Curie Institute.

-In her Vienna years, Blau's main interest was the development of the photographic method of particle detection.
+From 1923 until 1938, Blau produced techniques using nuclear emulsion.
 The methodical goals which she pursued were the identification of particles, in particular alpha-particles and protons, and the determination of their energy based on the characteristics of the tracks they left in emulsions; there, she developed a photographic emulsion technique used in the study of cosmic rays, being the first scientist to use nuclear emulsions to detect neutrons.
 For this work, Blau and her former student Hertha Wambacher received the Lieben Prize of the Austrian Academy of Sciences in 1937.
-It was her greatest success when, also in 1937, she and Wambacher discovered "disintegration stars" in photographic plates that had been exposed to cosmic radiation at an altitude of 2,300 metres (≈7,500 feet) above sea level.
+It was her greatest success when, also in 1937, she and Wambacher discovered "disintegration stars" in photographic plates that had been exposed to cosmic radiation at an altitude of 2,300 metres (≈7,500 feet) above sea level, a height they attained at a research station established by Victor Hess atop Hafelekar Mountain.
 These stars are the patterns of particle tracks from nuclear reactions (spallation events) of cosmic-ray particles with nuclei of the photographic emulsion.

+As antisemitism grew in Austria during the late 1930s, Jewish researchers faced expulsion from their positions and Blau was no exception; in response to Georg Stettner (Nazi party member and director of the Institut für Radiumforschung) pressuring her to turn over her research and leave, she was invited to the University of Oslo.

+Émigré

-Because of her Jewish descent, Blau had to leave Austria in 1938 after the country's annexation by Nazi Germany, a fact which caused a severe break in her scientific career.
-She first went to Oslo.
-Then, through the intercession of Albert Einstein, she obtained a teaching position at the Instituto Politécnico Nacional in Mexico City and later at Universidad Michoacana de San Nicolás de Hidalgo, but since conditions in Mexico made research extremely difficult for her, she seized an opportunity to move to the United States in 1944.
+Via Ellen Gleditsch, Blau left Austria for this research visit to Oslo on March 12, 1938, and because of the subsequent annexation she couldn't return; the following day, the Anschluss was complete—Hitler had annexed Austria.
+Through the intercession of Albert Einstein, she eventually obtained a teaching position at the Instituto Politécnico Nacional in Mexico City and later at Universidad Michoacana de San Nicolás de Hidalgo.
+En route to Mexico City, Nazi officials seized her photographic plates at the airport in Hamburg.
+While in Mexico, Blau was personally acquainted with Guido Beck.
+Blau took the opportunity to move to the United States in 1944.